Elizabeth Shippen Green: Illustrator

 In 1903, she and Florence Scovel Shinn became the first women to be elected Associate Members of the Society of Illustrators even though women were not allowed to be full members of the organization at that time.
 In 1905, Green won the Mary Smith Prize at the annual Pennsylvania Academy of the Fine Arts exhibition.
 In 1994, she was elected posthumously to the Society of Illustrators Hall of Fame.

 Personal life

 Photograph of Violet Oakley and Jessie Willcox Smith facing the camera and Elizabeth Shippen Green and Henrietta Cozens, who are partially hidden, c.
 1901, Violet Oakley papers, Archives of American Art, Smithsonian Institution.

 Green became close and lifelong friends with Oakley and Smith.
-They lived together first at the Red Rose Inn (they were called "the Red Rose girls" by Pyle) and later at Cogslea, their home in the Mount Airy neighborhood of Philadelphia.
+They lived together first at the Red Rose Inn in Villanova north of Philadelphia (they were called "the Red Rose Girls" by Pyle), and later at Cogslea, their home in the Mount Airy neighborhood of Philadelphia.